-This was originally published on another blog on July 27, 2011, but is no longer available online, so I’ve republished it for the PDXX Collective.
+This was originally published on another blog on July 27, 2011, but is no longer available online, so I’ve republished it for Visitant.

 “Who teaches us to be human?” asked Ursula Le Guin, the famed feminist speculative fiction author.
 “What to fear?
 What to love?
 Children learn genderless lessons from women, gendered from men.
 Fathers teach children sex roles: How to be manly and woman-like.
 Social and moral change comes from women teaching their children to adapt.”